BillyvHoang/BringTheMenu-MAUI-App/README.md

 A Project based using .NET MAUI using S10+ as an emulator

-Funny Story About application.
+Funny Story About this application.

-I have mulitple repository with different functioning of this application.
+I have mulitple repository of this, some private and some deleted with different functioning of this application.
-Multiple repository using .NET MAUI XAML.
+Having multiple repository using .NET MAUI XAML.
 Some with MVVM implementation, demo , and cleaned up version.
-Some are deleted and some I still have.
 I do also have 1 previous repository as NET MAUI Blazor since HTML&CSS is more workable than XAML.